nielsenjared/nielsenjared.github.io/content/blog/big-o-notation-linear-time-complexity/index.md

 Why?
 We’ll see in a moment.

-If you find yourself writing a lot of conditional statements,  you may want to consider implementing a lookup table (LUT).
+If you find yourself writing a lot of conditional statements, you may want to consider implementing a lookup table (LUT) using a JavaScript object.

 ```js
 const alertTable = {